Skip to main content

 • arm64 (aarch64)

-• armv6 and armv7 (Debian/Ubuntu only, for Raspberry Pi and similar devices)
+• armv6 and armv7 (Debian/Ubuntu, for Raspberry Pi and similar devices; armv7 also on OpenWRT)

 The install scripts guide you through registration (browser sign-in) and service installation.
 After the script completes, the agent is running and connected.
 If you installed via Homebrew or a manual package install, run sudo nobgp register to complete setup.